Leominster and Kington Railway: Operations

 Eventually, it was agreed to open the line under a temporary order, subject to retrospective application and government approval of the level crossing.
 The line opened on Tuesday, 28 July 1857, with a train consisting of 32 coaches and two engines travelling from the joint GWR/LNWR station at Leominster to Kington, stopping briefly at all stations along the line.
 When they reached Kington, the directors retired to the Oxford Arms Hotel, where with 300 guests then Rear Admiral Sir Thomas Hastings CB presided over lunch.
 The return journey was completed with dinner for the same 300 guests at the Royal Oak Hotel, Leominster, presided over by Lord Bateman.
 Bateman remained chairman for 22 years, and had a private station built at Ox House.

 In 1862, the line was leased to the West Midland Railway, which taken over by the Great Western Railway, amalgamated the line on 1 July 1898.
 This meant that by 1874 a journey from Kington to Leominster took 40 minutes, to Hereford 1 hour 20 minutes, and to Shrewsbury 3 hours and 30 minutes.

 As the line was rural, and based in the Welsh Marches farm district, the main revenue was earned from transporting goods to the various markets.
 Sheep and cattle which had been driven to Kington on the various drovers trails, were now transported to their original destination of Hereford by train.
 Often on market days, seven or eight cattle trucks were attached to the Hereford-bound passenger service, specifically for bull transportation.

 Titley Junction was the busiest intermediate station on the line with up to 30 trains a day passing through.
-It was the connection point for the LK&R with the Kington and Eardisley Railway south to the Hay Railway, and the L&KR's own line to Presteigne.
+It was the connection point for the L&KR with the Kington and Eardisley Railway south to the Hay Railway, and the L&KR's own line to Presteigne.

 After completion of this extension, the K&ER extended north from Kington to a small station at New Radnor, in the hope of completing a cross-Wales mainline to Aberystwyth, but this never happened.

 Kington & Presteigne Railway

 The Kington & Presteigne Railway opened on 9 September 1875.
 Commencing at Titley Junction, it passed through Leen farm, to Staunton-on-Arrow, in front of the Rodd farm via Corton into Presteigne.
-By 1929 it was possible to join one of the three steam trains a day - each way - and make the 6 hour journey to London.
+By 1929 it was possible to join one of the three steam trains a day – each way – and make the 6 hour journey to London.
 The passenger service on this line ended in 1951, but a freight service continued to run every other day until the line was finally closed in 1964.